 One historic mine near the Thomas Mine facility has a pit with a lake with a water surface elevation of 3,930 feet AMSL.
-The Ford Pit, approximately 11⁄2-miles southwest, along with the Thomas Pit Lake, were surveyed to estimate the elevation of groundwater in the area.
+The Ford Pit, approximately 11⁄2-miles southwest, along with the Thomas Pit lake, were surveyed to estimate the elevation of groundwater in the area.
 Based on the elevations measured, groundwater below the Thomas Mine is estimated to be approximately 240 feet below ground surface (bgs).
 In addition, a production well, Zephyr Well #1 (ZW-1), was installed at the site to provide water for dust control and general site use.
-The well encountered water at approximately the same elevation as the Thomas Mine pit lake water surface.
-Groundwater flow based on the pit lake elevations and measurements of water table elevation of 3,937 ft AMSL in a stock well four (4) miles from the mine suggest that the direction of groundwater flow is from north to south toward the Carson Sink.
+The well encountered water at approximately the same elevation as the Thomas Pit lake water surface.
+Groundwater flow based on the pit lake elevations and measurements of water table elevation of 3,937 feet AMSL in a stock well 4 miles from the mine suggest that the pit flow-through of groundwater is from north to south toward the Carson Sink.

-Groundwater quality below the site was evaluated by sampling ZW-1 and the pit lake.
-The well showed exceedances of the Profile I reference values for arsenic

-(0.011 milligrams per liter [mg/L]), chloride (4,300 mg/L), magnesium (700 mg/L), total nitrogen (100 mg/L), sulfate (1,300 mg/L), and total dissolved solids (TDS - 9,400 mg/L).
+Groundwater quality at the site was evaluated by sampling ZW-1 and the Thomas Pit lake.
+The well (ZW-1) showed exceedances of the Profile I reference values for arsenic (0.011 milligrams per liter [mg/L]), chloride (4,300 mg/L), magnesium (700 mg/L), total nitrogen (100 mg/L), sulfate (1,300 mg/L), and total dissolved solids (TDS - 9,400 mg/L).
 The pit lake analysis showed exceedances for chloride (5,900 mg/L), magnesium (1,500 mg/L), sulfate (2,500 mg/L), thallium (0.007 mg/L), and TDS (13,000 mg/L).
 These results show strong influence of the Carson Sink as well as evapo-concentration in the pit lake.
-High nitrogen concentrations are thought to be the result of cattle grazing in the area.

-No surface streams or springs are found within $\frac{1}{2}$ -mile of the mine, the nearest being Antelope Spring approximately $\frac{4}{2}$ miles northeast (upgradient) of the site.
-In addition, no drinking water wells are found within five (5) miles of the site.
+No surface streams or springs are found within 1⁄2-mile of the mine, the nearest being Antelope Spring approximately 41⁄2 miles northeast (upgradient) of the site.
+In addition, no drinking water wells are located within 5 miles of the site.